bluehat/air/air_notes.md

 # Air Notes
-It is hard to find good information online about what to do about wildfire smoke, so here is a collection of sources and information organized together.
+It is hard to find good information online about what to do about air quality so here is a collection of sources and information organized together.
 Pull requests appreciated.

+While this information might be applicable to many situations, it is unfortunately currently highly specialized for wild fire smoke.

 Referral links benefit the [EFF](https://www.eff.org/).